-As it isn't possible to send the 25Hz or -50volt DC. switchboard calling signal over the circuit this was converted into a tone of 500Hz modulated by 20Hz.
+As it isn't possible to send the switchboard calling signal of 25Hz or 50 volt DC, over the circuit this was converted into a tone of 500Hz modulated by 20Hz known as five hundred-twenty signalling.
 Normal speech signals would not accidentally replicate this signal.

 The sound of S+DX

 Speech as it would be heard by listening on the wires from the telephone system at location 'A'.